JetBrains/teamcity-documentation/topics/viewing-build-agent-logs.md

 When the agent is connected to TeamCity server, you can __browse and download__ the agent logs in TeamCity web UI, on the __Agent Logs__ tab for an agent.

-If you need to customize the logigng, see below.
+If you need to customize the logging, see below.

 ## Log Files